 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs such as Medicare, Medicaid or the Children’s Medical Security Plan, which is available to children in households with income too high to qualify for Medicaid but who may still need help paying for health insurance.
 Such families may choose to enroll separately.
 They may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

 This guide was updated on Nov.
-4 with new information about special and open enrollment periods.
+3, 2023, with new information about open enrollment.

 This story is provided by AARP Massachusetts.
 Visit the AARP Massachusetts page for more news, events, and programs affecting retirement, health care, and more.

 Wednesday, Feb 28, 2024 at 12:00 p.m.
 ET

 Tuesday, Apr 9, 2024 at 12:00 p.m.
 ET

 Wednesday, Feb 28, 2024 at 9:00 a.m.
 ET